tiffanymonroe/wdi-remote-gizmo/unit_1/w01d04/instructor_notes/afternoon_lesson.md

 > => "spicy meatball"

 This is not so great.
 In general, we want to control our scope as tightly as possible.
-If we don't, we can end up with variable collisions.
+If we don't, we can end up with variable collisions and accidental overwrites.
 This is why we stick with `let` and `const`.

 <br>
 <hr>